Springo/Project-Euler-Library-Code/CONTRIBUTING.md

 3. If the Merge Request still displays the old commits, then close and re-open the request.

 ## Rebasing / Squashing Commits

+### Bash
+1. Find out how many new commits there are on the branch
+2. Run the command ```git rebase -i HEAD~<Number of new commits on your branch>```
+3. Replace pick with squash on the lines until you have between 8 to 10 commits, you can also replace pick with reword to change the commit message
+4. Save and close the editor window
+5. Change the squashed commits' messages if needed, following the [commit message format](#commit-message-format)

+### IntelliJ
 1. Fetch the latest changes by going to VCS->Git->Fetch
 2. Check out the latest version of master to your local branches.
 3. Go to VCS->Git->Rebase.
 4. Select the branch you want to rebase in the `Branch:` dropdown.
 5. Select Interactive option.
 6. Select your local master branch in the `Onto:` dropdown and continue.
-7. For the `Action` dropdowns, select `squash` for all commits except the first and continue.
+7. For the `Action` dropdowns, select `squash` for all commits except the first 8 to 10 and continue.
 8. Resolve any merge conflicts that come up by using the `Merge...` button.
 9. Follow the [commit message format](#commit-message-format) when prompted for a commit message.